This page is sponsored by:

 biography

-Born Orton Hungerford in New York in January 1930, Ty Hardin was raised in Texas.
-He served in the Korean War in the early 1950s, and after his return, he began taking college courses at Texas A & M. By 1957, Hardin had made his way to Hollywood and was put under contract by Paramount.
+Ty Hardin Born Orison Hungerford in New York on January 1, 1930, actor Ty Hardin was raised in Texas.
+He served in the Korean War in the early 1950s, and after his return, he began taking college courses at Texas A & M. After an early first marriage and three children, in 1957 Hardin had made his way to Hollywood and was put under contract by Paramount.
 He was at first billed as 'Ty Hungerford,' but soon his name was changed to Ty Hardin.
 When Clint Walker walked out on his ABC series Cheyenne in 1958 during a contract dispute with Warner Bros., Ty Hardin got his big break.
 Warner Bros. bought out Hardin's Paramount contract and installed him in the replacement series Bronco, which aired under the Cheyenne umbrella series title.
 Bronco ran from 1958 through 1962.

 A 1958 still of Warner Brothers western TV series stars.
 From left to right: Will Hutchins, Peter Brown, Jack Kelly, Ty Hardin, James Garner, Wayde Preston, and John Russell

 With one more year to go on his contract with Warner Bros., Hardin made several films, including The Chapman Report (1962; with Shelley Winters) and Palm Springs Weekend (1963; with Robert Conrad and Troy Donahue).
-After Hardin's contract lapsed, he went to Europe and made a number of films in the late 1960s.
+After Hardin's contract lapsed, he headed to Europe, where he lived for about 10 years and starred in Eurowesterns such as Man of the Cursed Valley (1964; with IrĂ¡n Eory) and Savage Pampas (1965; with Robert Taylor).
+He also acted in the Eurospy flick Death on the Run (1967; with Michael Rennie and Gordon Mitchell) and action thrillers including King of Africa (1968; with Pier Angeli, Rossano Brazzi, and George Sanders) and Ragan (1968).

 the films of ty hardin